7 Simple Steps To Do Butterfly Exercise During Pregnancy

 The butterfly exercise during pregnancy can help benefit fetal and maternal health as it helps improve blood circulation, enhance the hips’ flexibility, and relieve tension and stress in the inner thighs.
 In addition, doing it regularly will prepare you for smooth delivery.
 Butterfly exercises are of two types: the half-butterfly exercise and the full-butterfly exercise.
 You can choose the one that suits your body.
 Remember that each person’s body is different and may react differently to exercises, so talk to your doctor before proceeding.
 Most importantly, listen to your body and choose exercises based on your health.

-3. What should pregnant women do if they experience pain or discomfort while doing the Butterfly Exercise?
+3. What should pregnant women do if they experience pain or discomfort while doing the butterfly exercise?

 Butterfly exercise is a safe exercise during pregnancy, however if you feel discomfort during the exercise you may discontinue doing it or inform your instructor and doctor about the same for better advice.